prividentity/cryptonets-python-sdk/docs/source/Configuration/PARAMETERS.rst

    * - FACE_DETECT_PREFERRED_SIZE
      - Preferred size of the cropped face image. typically used during face extraction from image with multiple faces
      - 448
+   * - SEND_ORIGINAL_IMAGES
+     - Get the original images from the server.
+Default false
+     - True, False